If you’re serious about fitness, travelling can be a real downer.

 If you want to stay determined and focused at all times, you’ll need to find out how to stay fit whilst travelling.

 I’ve rounded up my favourite travelling fitness tips below:

 This tip is self-explanatory, but it’s amazing how many people will forget to check if their accommodation will have suitable fitness equipment — or even any fitness equipment at all.

 Check if the hotel you’re staying at has a gym (or make sure it does before you book!) and if it doesn’t, research the local area for pay-as-you-go gyms.

-If you’re not able to get to a gym whilst you’re away, then we have rounded up the best exercises you can do on holiday without any weights or machinery:
+If you’re not able to get to a gym whilst you’re away, then I have rounded up the best exercises you can do on holiday without any weights or machinery:

 The Best Hotel Room Exercises